-Altogether 1,496 faecal samples from 78 elite and multiplier breeding herds (including Al centres and testing stations) were examined.
+Altogether 1,310 faecal samples from 67 elite and multiplier breeding herds were examined.
 Salmonella was not detected.

-A total of 3,245 lymph node samples from pigs were examined (Table 3).
-Approximately 48% of the samples were taken from sows and the remaining from slaughter pigs.
-One sample from slaughter pigs was positive for Salmonella giving an estimated Salmonella prevalence of 0.03% (95% CI: 0.001% - 0.17%) at the individual carcass level.
+A total of 3,169 lymph node samples from pigs were examined (Table 3).
+Approximately 45% of the samples were taken from sows and the remaining from slaughter pigs.
+Three samples were positive for Salmonella giving an estimated Salmonella prevalence of 0.09% (95% CI: 0.002% - 0.17%) at the individual carcass level.
 Figure 2 shows the occurrence of Salmonella in samples from swine since the start of the programme.